spifftek70/Drone-Footprints/README.md

 ----------------------------------------------------------------------------------------------------------------

-## :boom: Future Builds
+## :boom: Future Works

 ### Sensor Size checks

-There still remains many empty cells in  [drone_sensors.csv](src%2Fdrone_sensors.csv), but will update it as that information becomes available.
+- There still remains many empty cells in  [drone_sensors.csv](src%2Fdrone_sensors.csv), but will update it as that information becomes available.
+- Addition sensor and platform compatibilities

 ----------------------------------------------------------------------------------------------------------------